 During the planning phase, the internal audit team should ensure that all key issues are considered, that the audit objectives will meet the organization’s assurance needs, that the scope of work is consistent with the level of resources available and committed, that coordination and planning with IT and the information security staff has been effective, and that the program of work is understood by everyone involved.
 It is important that the audit scope be defined using a risk-based approach to ensure that priority is given to the more critical areas.
 Less-critical aspects of information security can be reviewed in separate audits at a later date.

-Does the information security program reflect the risks and complexity of the organization?
+- Does the information security program reflect the risks and complexity of the organization?

-Is the program actively investigating threat trends and implementing new ways of protecting the organization from harm?
+- Is the program actively investigating threat trends and implementing new ways of protecting the organization from harm?

-Is there an active education and awareness effort, so that management and staff understand their individual roles and responsibilities?
+- Is there an active education and awareness effort so that management and staff understand their individual roles and responsibilities?

-Are the security measures and controls regularly tested for operational effectiveness, and are corrective actions occurring?
+- Are the security measures and controls regularly tested for operational effectiveness, and are corrective actions occurring?

-Is performance being measured and reported to stakeholders?
+- Is performance being measured and reported to stakeholders?

-How does the organization’s security compare with other well-run similar organizations?
+- How does the organization’s security compare with other well-run similar organizations?

-Audit tests could include reviewing program plans and budgets, interviewing key executives, looking at security training material, reviewing management test plans to evaluate operating effectiveness of security efforts and their results, reviewing management’s communications to employees regarding the importance of security to the organization and how it contributes to long-term success, and studying the support and trends for performance reporting.
-On the more technical side, try assessing intrusion detection practices, testing of physical and logical access controls, and using specialized tools to test security mechanisms and potential exposures.
+Audit tests could include reviewing program plans and budgets, interviewing key executives, looking at security training material, reviewing management test plans to evaluate the operating effectiveness of security efforts and their results, reviewing management’s communications to employees regarding the importance of security to the organization and how it contributes to long-term success, and studying the support and trends for performance reporting.
+On the more technical side, try assessing intrusion-detection practices, testing physical and logical access controls, and using specialized tools to test security mechanisms and potential exposures.
 The evaluation of business continuity and disaster recovery efforts also could be considered.

-The bottom line is that internal auditors should be like a company doctor: (1) completing regular physicals that assess the health of the organization’s vital organs and verifying that the business takes the necessary steps to stay healthy and secure, and (2) encouraging management and the board to invest in information security practices that contribute to sustainable performance and ensuring the reliable protection of the organization’s most critical assets.
+The bottom line is that internal auditors should be like a company doctor: (1) completing regular physicals that assess the health of the organization’s vital organs and verifying that the business takes the necessary steps to stay healthy and secure and (2) encouraging management and the board to invest in information security practices that contribute to sustainable performance and ensuring the reliable protection of the organization’s most critical assets.